SHAVE 'EM to SAVE 'EM

 Through the years we have tried to provide a little boost to small farms who keep breeds found on the Priority List by guaranteeing purchase of some of their fleeces, which helps pay for the shearing and upkeep of their animals.
 The Livestock Conservancy's website notes, "Niche production, especially the specialty wool market, has been essential to the survival of rare breeds of sheep.
 Handspinners and other fiber artisans have a vested interest in diversity and have played a significant role in the conservation of dual-purpose and wool breeds."

-So it is with great delight that we note The Livestock Conservancy's new initiative, Shave 'Em to Save 'Em, set to launch early in 2019.
+So it is with great delight that we note The Livestock Conservancy's new initiative, Shave 'Em to Save 'Em, which launched in February, 2019.
 The various rare breeds will have a job to do - provide fiber folks with their fleeces!
 And any animal with a job is immediately more valuable to a small farmer.

 For more information about the program, click here.